 The MOAA Scholarship Fund provides interest free loans, scholarships and grants to students seeking their first undergraduate degree.
 For further information, visit the following link:

 National Association of Institutions for Military Education Services (NAIMES)

 The National Association of Institutions for Military Education Services (NAIMES) is honored to offer five cash scholarships annually to celebrate academic achievements of military students in the Armed Forces Voluntary Education programs.
 The Student Spotlight Award is an opportunity for students to demonstrate their academic achievement to the military and civilian educational community through an exploration of how the academic experience has influenced their military career.
-The deadline for this periods application submission is 15 October 2019.
-Winner will be annoued December 5, 2019.

 Please visit http://naimes.org/ssa/